-My hand seemed to have a mind of it's own - without any direction from my brain, it reached up and gave the pear a little tickle - an old trick that I had learned from the Tweedle Trio a few years back.
+My hand seemed to have a mind of it's own without any direction from my brain whatsoever, it reached up and gave the pear a little tickle an old trick that I had learned from the Tweedle Trio a few years back.

-I walked into the kitchens of Hogwarts.
+I walked into the Kitchens of Hogwarts.

 "Good evening, Agatha Bennett."

-Convinced that Filch was behind me with a detention notice in one hand and a blood-stained torture device in the other, I did what could only be described as a half-dance, half-seizure, and arms flailing, whipped around to meet my certain doom.
+Convinced that Filch was behind me with a detention notice in one hand and a blood-stained torture device in the other, I did what could only be described as a half-whirl, half-seizure, and arms flailing, whipped around to meet my certain doom.

-"Oh, my apologies, Mistress!
+"Oh my apologies, Mistress!
 Pipsqueak did not mean to frighten you!"